-aWhen assessing a mediastinal mass, detection of thymic malignancy versus thymic cyst can be better discriminated with chest MRI compared to chest CT, potentially avoiding an unneccessary thymectomy.
+a When assessing a mediastinal mass, detection of thymic malignancy versus thymic cyst or thymic hyperplasia can be better discriminated with chest MRI compared to chest CT, potentially avoiding an unnecessary thymectomy.

-bWell-defined anterior mediastinal mass in the thymic bed, tumor markers negative, absence of other adenopathy, and absence of continuity with the thyroid.
+b Well-defined anterior mediastinal mass in the thymic bed, tumor markers negative, absence of other adenopathy, and absence of continuity with the thyroid.
+Marom EM, et al. J Thorac Oncol 2011;6:S1717-S1723.